Thanks to the Modern Quilt Guild for allowing us to use their Zoom account for this month’s meeting.

 We welcomed 31 members in our Zoom meeting this month.
 To date we have a total of 80 members.

-Please send check made out to the Greenville Modern Quilt Guild for your annual dues in the amount of $50 to Cindy Lange at 200 S. Academy St., Apt. #2220, Greenville, SC 29601.
+Please send your check made out to the Greenville Modern Quilt Guild for your annual dues in the amount of $50 to Cindy Lange.
+You will find her address in the GMQG Directory.

 DECEMBER – MYSTERY HOLIDAY ELF SWAP: